 Although we debate on what side dishes we want to have “this year” with the two basics above, we keep coming back to these two recipes:

 And of course, there must be a sweet, tangy cranberry sauce to top things off.
 And why not spike it a bit?:

 To top it all off, a lovely dinner roll is in order for the holiday table:

 At a time to be thankful for family, friends and good food to share with them, I can’t imagine a more bountiful meal to serve.
-May all my readers be blessed with a lovely holiday celebration this year.
+May all my readers be blessed with a lovely holiday get together this year.